Dylan-Gallagher/ai-compliance-verifier/README.md

 `pip install -r server-requirements.txt` - Install all the server dependencies
 `python server.py` - Start the backend server on localhost:8000

-Opon landing on the main page, the user has two options: either visualise the Knowledge Graph of the EU AI Act or upload their own AI model documentation.
+Upon landing on the main page, the user has two options: either visualise the Knowledge Graph of the EU AI Act or upload their own AI model documentation.

 ## Knowledge Graph
 The Knowledge Graph is a visual representation of all key elements of the EU AI Act and the relationships between them.
 The user can easily navigate the graph either via the computer mouse/touch pad, or by using the buttons located at the bottom of the page (arrows, zoom in/out, full-screen).